BeerendLauwers/BeerendLauwers.github.io/posts/2017-04-26-the-haskell-equivalent-of-behat.markdown

 ## Old attempts

-A rough battle plan was written out here (https://github.com/sol/cucumber-haskell), and some related repositories are mentioned.
+A [rough battle plan was written out here](https://github.com/sol/cucumber-haskell), and some related repositories are mentioned.

 Unfortunately, the majority of these packages are all very old (>3 years), and will not have been kept up to spec with the Gherkin grammar.